 A breast biopsy involves taking a small sample of breast tissue so it can be examined under a microscope.

-Your doctor might order a breast biopsy after finding something suspicious on a mammogram or ultrasound.
-A biopsy is the only way to determine if a breast lump is noncancerous (benign) or cancerous (malignant).
+Your doctor might order a breast biopsy after finding something suspicious on a mammogram or a breast ultrasound.
+A biopsy is the only way to determine whether a breast lump is noncancerous (benign) or cancerous (malignant).

-After thorough analysis, a pathologist prepares a detailed report.
+After thorough analysis, a pathologist (a doctor who specializes in examining tissue samples) prepares a detailed report.
 It contains a lot of information and terms you may not be familiar with.

 In this article, we’ll discuss some of the main items included in breast biopsy results and talk about what happens next.

-Following are some items that might appear on your pathology report following a needle biopsy.
+Here are some items that might appear on your pathology report after a needle biopsy:

-• specimen/gross description, such as the size, weight, and color of the tissue being analyzed
+• Specimen/gross description: details such as the size, weight, and color of the tissue being analyzed

-• microscopic description, which tells how the cells look under a microscope
+• Microscopic description: how the cells look under a microscope

-• special tests or markers for proteins and cell growth rate
+• Special tests or markers: to check for proteins and cell growth rate

-The main result from a breast biopsy is whether the tissue sample contained cancer cells.
-Research from 2019 suggests that about 75 percent of breast biopsies performed in the United States come back with a benign (noncancerous) result.
+The main result from a breast biopsy indicates whether the tissue sample contained cancer cells.
+Some research suggests that about 75% of breast biopsies performed in the United States come back with a benign (noncancerous) result.

-Benign means the tissue sample didn’t contain cancer cells.
-Some benign conditions and changes are:
+A benign result means the tissue sample didn’t contain cancer cells.
+Benign conditions and changes that can occur in your breasts include:

-If you see the words “high risk” on your report, it means that you may have a condition associated with higher risk of developing breast cancer in the future.
-Some of these are:
+If you see the words “high risk” on your report, it means you may have a condition that’s associated with higher risk of developing breast cancer in the future, such as:

 Invasive or noninvasive

 Invasive cancers can invade nearby tissue and spread beyond the breast.
 They’re sometimes called infiltrating cancers.
-These include invasive ductal carcinoma (IDC), which begins in the milk duct, and invasive lobular carcinoma (ILC), which begins in the lobules.
+These include invasive ductal carcinoma, which begins in the milk duct, and invasive lobular carcinoma, which begins in the lobules.

 Hormone receptors

 Breast cancers are checked for estrogen receptors (ER) and progesterone receptors (PR).
 They’re reported separately as positive, weakly positive, or negative.
-Some labs also show a percentage or a 0 to 8 score.
+Most labs report ER/PR on a percentage of 0% to 100%.
+Some labs use a score from 0 to 8.

 If your cancer tests positive for these hormone receptors (HR), the cancer is using hormones to fuel growth.
 This is important because it means you can benefit from hormone therapy.